 Liquidity risk is the risk that the Society, although solvent, is unable to meet payments as they fall due from cash or near cash holdings.
 The Society's objective on liquidity risk management is to ensure that sufficient funds are available over the short and medium term to meet the needs of the Society.
 This includes new business costs, planned strategic activities, member withdrawals, claims payments and day to day cash flow requirements.
 Cash flows are generally predictable with fixed amounts due on fixed dates.
 Deaths and surrenders are less predictable but (under normal circumstances) are subject to well established trends.
-The increase in ISA balances may require the Society to hold additional liquidity in the future to meet withdrawals, but ISAs are regarded as relatively 'sticky' investments.
+The increase in

+ISA balances requires the Society to hold additional liquidity to meet withdrawal requests.